mhtvsSFrpHdE/yet-another-gpu-partition-guide/01_GetAndSetHost.md

 The idea is run `26100.4946` as host so there is no memory leak
 and run `26100.2033` as guest so virtual monitor can be lit on to brings OpenGL and Vulkan support

+### Where to get certain version of Windows
+- Microsoft has a page that lists Windows build number [windows-11-version-24h2-update-history](https://support.microsoft.com/en-us/topic/windows-11-version-24h2-update-history-0929c747-1815-4543-8461-0160d16f15e5)
+- On the page looking for `OS Build <version number>`, like 26100.2033
+- Find build number in this website https://files.rg-adguard.net/version/f0bd8307-d897-ef77-dbd6-216fefbe94c5
+- Follow instructions on page to download file
+- Try mount the iso in system and run `setup.exe` directly to see if you can downgrade without reinstall
+- If downgrade in-place upgrade failed, no choice but have to reinstall
+- Next time remember to backup system partition before click on the cursed `Download & install all` button in Windows Update
+Use `Backup and Restore (Windows 7)`, `Create a system image`
+or `export virtual machine` to somewhere in case GPU Partition virtual machine doesn't support checkpoint

 Reference
 [[Windows Server 2025 Host] KB5062553 (and June’s) Breaks GPU-P to Windows 11 VM – Anyone Else?](https://www.reddit.com/r/HyperV/comments/1lvduk4/windows_server_2025_host_kb5062553_and_junes)